jaisw7/PhDResearchData/README.md

 - The practice is remarkably common in venues like [NIPS](https://nips.cc/Conferences/2020/PaperInformation/CodeSubmissionPolicy), [CVPR](http://cvpr2020.thecvf.com/submission/main-conference/author-guidelines).
 Moreover, public release of research data and code prevents researchers from writing incremental papers.
 The incremental papers neither push the field forward nor add to our understanding of the reality.
 - NSF funds are public money.
 The work done under NSF projects are done by the people for the people.
 The public release of research data ensures accountability.

+### Contents

+The research data contained in this repository is arranged by section number as per [PhD thesis](PhDThesis.pdf).
+Each section number is assigned a folder.
+The sub-section data is contained in the corresponding sub-folders.